ansys/pyworkbench/doc/source/getting-started.rst

 ###############

 To run PyWorkbench, you must have a licensed copy of `Workbench
-<https://www.ansys.com/products/ansys-workbench>`_ of release 24.2 or above.
+<https://www.ansys.com/products/ansys-workbench>`_ of version 24.2 or above.

 .. grid:: 2